-Cheltenham Festival William Hill betting offer: bet £10 and get £60 in free bets + £5 for Day 1's races
+Cheltenham Festival William Hill betting offer: bet £10 and get £60 in free bets + £5 for day 1's races

 How to spend your William Hill Cheltenham free bets

-With William Hill offering a total of £40 in Cheltenham Festival free bets for next week's racing, there are plenty of options available for you to bet on.
-Here are some ideas:
+With William Hill offering a total of £40 in Cheltenham Festival free bets for next week's racing, there are plenty of options available for you to bet on, including:

-- Marine Nationale to win the Arkle @9-4 with William Hill (NRNB)

-Marine Nationale is unbeaten in six starts, which included success at last season's Cheltenham Festival in the Supreme Novices' Hurdle, in which he readily accounted for Facile Vega.
-He showed his well-being and his ability to jump a fence when easily winning a beginners' chase on reappearance but failed to repeat that at the Dublin Racing Festival.
-However, that could've been a one off and he's still the one to be with.

-- Jeriko Du Reponet to win the Supreme @8-1 with William Hill (NRNB)
+- Jeriko Du Reponet to win the Supreme @7-1 with William Hill (Non Runner Money Back)

 Came with a big reputation after winning an Irish point-to-point by 11 lengths, and duly showed that faith was not misplaced in winning comfortably on his first two starts over hurdles.
 He had to work hard to win at Doncaster last time, but his trainer Nicky Henderson has a fantastic record in the race.